fbpx

 The impact of AI-powered search on SEO

-5. AI core search ranking improvements: Bing is applying AI to improve the relevancy of its core search ranking to improve search result relevancy.
-This will hopefully make for a better search experience and allow SEOs to rank for specific queries easier.
+Bing is applying AI to improve the relevancy of its core search ranking to improve search result relevancy.
+This will hopefully make for a better search experience and allow SEOs to rank for specific queries more easily.

 The impact of AI-powered search on advertising